Last Updated on

 This purchase only includes the guitar and a hard case.
 You can check out the Fender CD-60SCE for the complete package that includes everything you’ll need to get started.
 If you prefer to buy your own equipment, you’ll need:

-Check out our “Must-Have Accessories Guide” for anything else you might be missing out on!
+Check out our extensive list of good accessories for your guitar for anything else you might be missing out on!